David Willey (cricketer): 2019 Cricket World Cup and beyond

 In April 2019, Willey was named in England's provisional squad for the 2019 Cricket World Cup.
 On 21 May 2019, England finalised their squad for the World Cup, with Willey not named in the final fifteen-man team.

 On 29 May 2020, Willey was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 9 July 2020, Willey was included in England's 24-man squad to start training behind closed doors for the ODI series against Ireland.
 On 27 July 2020, Willey was named in England's squad for the ODI series.
 On 30 July 2020, in the opening match against Ireland, Willey took his first five-wicket haul in an ODI match, with figures of 5/30 from 8.4 overs.

 On 29 June 2021, in the opening fixture against Sri Lanka, Willey played in his 50th ODI match.
 In September 2021, Willey was named in England's squad for the 2021 ICC Men's T20 World Cup.

+2023 World Cup

+With defending champions England finishing in the seventh place in 2023 World Cup, David Willey announced his retirement following the World Cup.
+He took 3 for 56 from his 10 overs on a winning cause in his last match against Pakistan, which was played on 11 November 2023 at Eden Gardens, Kolkata.